public-awesome/badges/README.md

 ### Purging

-The Hub contract implements two methods, `purge_keys` and `purge_users`, which allows anyone to delete certain contract data once they are no longer needed.
+The Hub contract implements two methods, `purge_keys` and `purge_owners`, which allows anyone to delete certain contract data once they are no longer needed.
 This reduces the blockchain's state size and the burden for node operators.

 ## Deployment